top of page

 * * *

-She didn't have to wait long to find out what had frightened them.
+Beth didn't have to wait long to find out what frightened her would-be abductors.

 It wasn't a ghost, but it was just as unexpected.
-When all of her attackers abruptly let go at the same time, Beth stumbled and fell to the floor of the skiff.
+When all her attackers abruptly let go at the same time, she stumbled and fell to the floor.
 As she righted herself, something surged up out of the water.
-Just like Pauly she found herself eye to eye with a green eyed, green haired girl.
-At first she didn't realize what she was seeing.
-Then, it dawned on her.
+Now, like Pauly, she was eye to eye with a green eyed, green haired girl.

 They had been saved by a pair of mermaids.

-And if that wasn't startling enough, they began to sing, their voices intertwining to become one beautiful, mesmerizing song
+If that wasn't startling enough, they began to sing, their voices intertwining to become one beautiful, mesmerizing song.

 Water, water everywhere, and nary a drop to drink